 Tuck gave me confidence in myself and taught me about friendship, networking, and balance.
 Those aren’t things you learn in a classroom; they are things you learn by being in that very special environment.

-Kiran Smith T’00 started as CEO of Arnold Worldwide in July with a mandate to write a new future for the storied advertising firm.
+Kiran Smith T’00 started as CEO of Arnold Worldwide with a mandate to write a new future for the storied advertising firm.
 Arnold’s previous CEO had been with the Boston-based agency 20 years, so it raised a few eyebrows when, after a three-month search, the firm tapped Smith to blaze a new trail through a rapidly shifting advertising landscape.
 After all, she had no direct agency experience.

 The challenge doesn’t seem to phase Smith, who came to Arnold from Brookstone, where she spent three years reinvigorating the venerable retail brand as its chief marketing officer.
 Her work in marketing, including senior roles at Stride Rite and Shaw’s Supermarkets, taught her the value of creative partnerships and helped shape the philosophy that underpins her leadership at Arnold.